single-cell-genetics/cellsnp-lite/README.rst

    :target: https://travis-ci.org/huangyh09/cellSNP

-cellSNP aims to pileup the expressed alleles in single-cell or bulk RNA-seq data, which can be directly used for donor deconvolution in multiplexed single- cell RNA-seq data, particularly with vireo_ in cardelino_ R package, which assigns cells to donors and detects doublets, even without genotyping reference.
+cellSNP aims to pileup the expressed alleles in single-cell or bulk RNA-seq data, which can be directly used for donor deconvolution in multiplexed single-cell RNA-seq data, particularly with vireo_, which assigns cells to donors and detects doublets, even without genotyping reference.

 cellSNP heavily depends on pysam_, a Python interface for samtools and bcftools.
 This program should give very similar results as samtools/bcftools mpileup.